guygriffin1989106/wordpressforeshop/README.md

 Copyright
 ========================================
-Grocery Store WordPress Theme, Copyright (C) 2020 aThemeArt.com Grocery Store is distributed under the terms of the MIT License
+<a href="https://bddesignzone.com/grocery-store-wordpress-woocommerce-theme/" target="_blank">Grocery Store</a> WordPress Theme, Copyright (C) 2020 aThemeArt.com
+Grocery Store is distributed under the terms of the MIT License